fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

 * Apply the inner cryptographic transform to the RTP packet.
+If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner transform.

 * Apply the outer cryptographic transform to the RTP packet.
+If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer transform.

 ## Modifying a Packet